elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-is-source-credibility-crucial-in-research-documentation.md

 url: /learn/education-studies/questions/why-is-source-credibility-crucial-in-research-documentation
 score: -1.0
 related_article1:
-    id: 168666
+    id: 168676
-    title: How do parenthetical citations differ from narrative style citations in APA format?
+    title: >-
+        When is it appropriate to use quotations in academic writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-parenthetical-citations-differ-from-narrative-style-citations-in-apa-format
+    url: /learn/education-studies/questions/when-is-it-appropriate-to-use-quotations-in-academic-writing
 related_article2:
-    id: 168663
+    id: 168673
+    title: >-
-    title: What are the key differences between APA style and other citation styles?
+        What are the common causes of plagiarism, and how can it be avoided?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-apa-style-and-other-citation-styles
+    url: /learn/education-studies/questions/what-are-the-common-causes-of-plagiarism-and-how-can-it-be-avoided
 related_article3:
-    id: 168671
+    id: 168665
-    title: How can standardized presentation enhance the clarity of research documentation?
+    title: >-
+        What is the purpose of in-text citations in APA style?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-standardized-presentation-enhance-the-clarity-of-research-documentation
+    url: /learn/education-studies/questions/what-is-the-purpose-of-intext-citations-in-apa-style
 related_article4:
-    id: 168663
+    id: 168680
-    title: What are the key differences between APA style and other citation styles?
+    title: >-
+        How can one ensure citation accuracy and consistency in academic writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-apa-style-and-other-citation-styles
+    url: /learn/education-studies/questions/how-can-one-ensure-citation-accuracy-and-consistency-in-academic-writing
 related_article5:
-    id: 168668
+    id: 168680
-    title: How does a references page differ from a bibliography in APA style?
+    title: >-
+        How can one ensure citation accuracy and consistency in academic writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-a-references-page-differ-from-a-bibliography-in-apa-style
+    url: /learn/education-studies/questions/how-can-one-ensure-citation-accuracy-and-consistency-in-academic-writing
 ---

 &nbsp;